From Empty Suit to Authentic Life

 It is to offer a safe, thoughtful, non-judgmental and empathic space in which you can:

-- understand the patterns that shaping your life
+- understand the patterns that have shaped your life

 - reconnect with yourself beneath professional identity